mmutton/mmutton.github.io/README.md

 ![Arctic](/img/ArcticFoxScreenshot.png)

 ## SoundBalls
-Javascript project:   Typing on the keyboard releases sounds which coincide with colorful circle animations.
-JavaScript libraries: howler.js and Paper.js.
+This is an animation and sound project:  Typing on the keyboard creates sounds which coincide with colorful circle animations.
+Created using the JavaScript libraries: howler.js and Paper.js.
+* Experiment with SoundBalls at:  https://mmutton.github.io/SoundsTyping/circles.html

 ![ ](/img/SoundsTypingScreenshotResized.png)